msendawula/AppProject1/README.md

 ## Project Description

-This project is a teller app that allows for a teller to quickly complete transactions such as deposits, withdrawals, and checking account balances.
-The teller can also open and accounts through the app.
-The program was written in Python.
-All information is saved in a CSV as well as MongoDB.
+This project is a teller app that allows for a teller to quickly complete transactions such as deposits, withdrawals, and account inquiries.
+The teller can also open and close accounts through the app.
+I wrote the program using Python and saved the account information using a CSV and MongoDB.